briankabiro/Billboard-New-Songs-Chart/README.md

 #### Description

-Our proprietary algorithm goes through the Billboard list released each week to determine the hottest and newest songs each week.
-The playlist is updated on Wednesday of each week.
+Our proprietary algorithm goes through the Billboard Top 100 list released each week to determine the hottest and newest songs.
+The playlist is updated on Wednesday - save the date.

 #### Built with:
 * Node JS